Garfyyy/quantifying-retraction-harm/README.md

 **quantification.** This directory contains the code for quantifying the harm caused by retracted research.

-**analysis.** This directory contains the analysis and visualization code for processing the research data in this paper.
+**plotting.** This directory contains the analysis and visualization code for processing the research data in this paper.

 **data.** Final statistical results and processed datasets used in the paper.
 For methodology details, see "Statistics" in supplementary materials.